canonical/paas-charm/docs/index.rst

 **A simple way to deploy and operate 12-Factor web applications.**

-The ``paas-charm`` library provides support in Rockcraft and Charmcraft to create the OCI image (rocks) and packaged software (charms) necessary to quickly deploy your web application.
+The ``paas-charm`` library provides frameworks in Rockcraft and Charmcraft to create the OCI image (rock) and packaged software (charm) necessary to quickly deploy your web application.

-For developers and web application operators, this toolkit provides the support to deploy, integrate, operate and manage your web application to production.
+For developers and web application operators, this toolkit supports the ability to deploy, integrate, operate and manage your web application for production purposes.

 The documentation is located in three places: